dmauser/azure-virtualwan/vpn-over-er/README.md

 - An on-premises emulated in Azure using two networks 10.100.0.0/24 and 10.3.0.0/24.
 - This solution requires two ExpressRoute (ER) circuits connected via an ER Service Provider.
 This lab uses Megaport and MCR (Megaport Cloud Router) and connected both circuits to the same MCR (ASN 65001).
 - An Extended-Branch with prefix range 10.3.0.0/24 was created to avoid the routing leaking over ExpressRoute.
 Therefore, there's no need to configure route filters.
   - The Extended-Branch has a UDR 0.0.0.0/0 next hop to the OPNsense internal interface (10.100.0.20).
 - The Branch (10.100.0.0/24) has an NVA OPNsense preconfigured with S2S VPN reaching both vWAN VPN Gateway instances using private IPs 192.168.1.4 and 192.168.1.5.
   - Note that **OPNsense** used as VPN Server has **username:root** and **password:opnsense** and its accessible via HTTPS over its public IP associated with the untrusted NIC.
   - A BGP session is configured between the VTI interfaces (10.200.0.1) and both vWAN VPN Gateway instances BGP IPs 192.168.1.14 and 192.168.1.15.  **Note** that VPN GW BGP IPs may be different during your provisioning.
 There are cases that those IPs can be set to 192.168.1.12 and 192.168.1.13.
-  - OPNSense advertises 10.3.0.0/24 and 10.0.0.0/8 and has ASN set to 65510.
+  - OPNsense advertises 10.3.0.0/24 and 10.0.0.0/8 and has ASN set to 65510.
 - All VMs are Linux Ubuntu accessible via SSH restricted by your Public IP (see $mypip parameter) or using Serial Console.

 ## Deploy this solution